Marcia Akers Shrout, 82, St. Joseph, Missouri

 She was preceded in death by her parents.

-Additional survivors include daughters, Kelly Roumas (Kevin), Gower, Missouri, Kathy McCray (Jeff), St. Joseph, Missouri; son, Jimmie Adams (Jennifer), Fayetteville, North Carolina; grandchildren, Paige Sass, Nick and Tim Roumas, Sidney Myers, Cody McCray, Shane and Cade Adams; great-grandchildren, Hadon, Avrie, Emmit, Madilyn, Maisy, Vera and Sarah
+Additional survivors include daughters, Kelly Roumas (Kevin), Gower, Missouri, Kathy McCray (Jeff), St. Joseph, Missouri; son, Jimmie Adams (Jennifer), Fayetteville, North Carolina; grandchildren, Paige Sass, Nick Roumas (Melinda), Tim Roumas (Katie), Sidney Myers, Cody McCray, Shane and Cade Adams; and great-grandchildren, Hadon, Avrie, Emmit, Madilyn, Maisy, Vera and Sarah.

 Graveside Farewell Services & Interment 1:00 P.M.
 Monday, Memorial Park Cemetery.
 The family will gather with friends 11:00 A.M. to 1:00 P.M.
 Monday, Meierhoffer Funeral Home & Crematory.
 Flowers are appreciated and for those wishing to make a contribution, the family requests they be made to the National Alzheimer’s Foundation of America.
 Online guest book and obituary at www.meierhoffer.com.